-While the blockchain space is incredibly complex and packed full of viable assets, some continue to grow at a faster and more sustained rate than others.
+While the blockchain space is incredibly complex and packed with viable assets, some continue to grow faster and more sustainably than others.

-Take Cardano, for example, which has been a top-10 cryptocurrency by market capitalisation virtually since its inception six years ago.
-Its price forecast is also incredibly bullish for the future, as it continues to gain significant interest amongst traders and networks around the globe.
+Take Cardano, for example, which has been a top-10 cryptocurrency by market capitalization virtually since its inception six years ago.
+Its price forecast is also incrediblybullish for the future as it continues to gain significant interest among traders and networks around the globe.

-In this guide, we’ll look at the history and technology that underpins Cardano, while demonstrating how you can store and manage your ADA tokens in the Atomic Wallet.
+In this guide, we’ll look at the history and technology that underpins Cardano while demonstrating how you can store and manage your ADA tokens in the Atomic Cardano Wallet.

 What is Cardano and the ADA Coin?

-Cardano’s consistent and reliable growth has certainly helped to establish it as one of the most stable crypto assets in the marketplace, while more recent developments have also driven immense hype in common social and chat platforms such as Discord and Reddit (we’ll touch on these a little later).
+Cardano’s consistent and reliable growth has undoubtedly helped to establish it as one of the most stable crypto assets in the marketplace.
+At the same time, more recent developments have also driven immense hype in common social and chat platforms such as Discord and Reddit (we’ll touch on these a little later).

-Cardano is also built on a completely unique and first-of-its-kind blockchain technology, which distinguishes itself by using core mathematical and scientific principles as part of its fundamental consensus mechanism.
-In simple terms, this creates a more secure technology that’s also infinitely scalable in terms of the speed and volume of completed transactions.
+Cardano is also built on a wholly unique and first-of-its-kind blockchain technology, distinguishing itself by using core mathematical and scientific principles as part of its fundamental consensus mechanism.
+In simple terms, this creates a more secure technology that’s also infinitely scalable regarding the speed and volume of completed transactions.

-The functionality of Cardano is also centred on its proprietary ADA token, which is a digital coin that can be used to store value over time and to complete real-time transactions.
+The functionality of Cardano is also centered on its proprietary ADA token, which is a digital coin that can be used to store value over time and to complete real-time transactions.

-This token, which is named ‘ADA’ after Ada Lawrence (a 19th-century mathematician recognised as the world’s first computer programmer), mirrors other cryptocurrencies in that there is only a finite supply of coins.
-In fact, it’s estimated that there’s a maximum 45 billion ADA available to users, with the current circulation thought to be in excess of 31 billion.
+This token, named ‘ADA’ after Ada Lawrence (a 19th-century mathematician recognized as the world’s first computer programmer), mirrors other cryptocurrencies in that there is only a finite supply of coins.
+It’s estimated that a maximum of 45 billion ADA is available to users, with the current circulation thought to be more than 31 billion.

 Overall, around 16% of the total ADA supply went to the project’s founders, with the remaining 84% being split amongst investors following the official Cardano launch and its year-long, $4 billion ICO.

-Cardano was founded by mathematician Charles Hoskinson and Jeremy Wood back in 2015, with the former also playing a key role in the development and launch of the Ethereum network.
-Hoskinson is also the CEO of IOHK, which is the company that built Cardano’s blockchain and was awarded approximately 2.5 billion ADA immediately after the token launched.
+Cardano was founded by mathematicians Charles Hoskinson and Jeremy Wood back in 2015, with the former also playing a key role in the development and launch of the Ethereum network.
+Hoskinson is also the CEO of IOHK, the company that built Cardano’s blockchain, and was awarded approximately 2.5 billion ADA immediately after the token launched.

-Hoskinson’s own roots in the cryptocurrency market can be traced back to 2011 when he initially dabbled in the mining and trading of Bitcoin tokens.
-Two years later, he created a professional Bitcoin course that was ultimately taken by 80,000 students, as he took his first, tentative steps into the world of cryptocurrency entrepreneurship.
+Hoskinson’s roots in the cryptocurrency market can be traced back to 2011 when he initially dabbled in the mining and trading Bitcoin tokens.
+Two years later, he created a professional Bitcoin course that 80,000 students ultimately took as he took his first tentative steps into cryptocurrency entrepreneurship.

-The asset debuted with a market capitalisation of $600 million, and by the end of 2017, this had increased to $10 billion.
-While it subsequently dropped from a high of $33 billion in January 2018 following a wider decline within the crypto marketplace, it’s unique premise and capacity to provide scale and speed in the sector have underpinned consistent and noticeable growth over time.
-So, although the asset’s market cap fell as low as $710 million in March of this year, it has since broken through the $11 billion barrier once again, while the value of the ADA token has also increased to $0.37075 in January of this year.
+The asset debuted with a market capitalization of $600 million, and by the end of 2017, this had increased to $10 billion.
+While it dropped from a high of $33 billion in January 2018 following a wider decline within the crypto marketplace, its unique premise and capacity to provide scale and speed in the sector have underpinned consistent and noticeable growth over time.
+So, although the asset’s market cap fell as low as $710 million in March of this year, it has since broken through the $11 billion barrier once again, while the value of the ADA token has also increased to $0.37075 in January.

 Cardano Technology - The Pros and Cons

-Well, the mathematical and scientific foundation of the network automatically creates a demonstrably more secure blockchain, and one that’s less susceptible to phishing attacks and instances of crypto-jacking.
+Well, the mathematical and scientific foundation of the network automatically creates a demonstrably more secure blockchain that’s less susceptible to phishing attacks and instances of crypto-jacking.

-Cardano’s processes ensure that the underlying technology and innovations go through a unique process of peer-reviewed research prior to being finalised, meaning that the founder’s core ideas are fully challenged and questioned before they’re implemented, resulting in increased stability and eliminating potential flaws ahead of time.
-This is best-embodied by the development of the network’s off-chain scalability protocol (Ouroboros Hydra), which has gone through the intense peer-review process and took five years to validate.
+Cardano’s processes ensure that the underlying technology and innovations go through a unique process of peer-reviewed research before being finalized, meaning that the founder’s core ideas are fully challenged and questioned beforethey’re implemented, resulting in increased stability and eliminating potential flaws ahead of time.
+This is best embodied by developing the network’s off-chain scalability protocol (Ouroboros Hydra), which underwent an intense peer-review process and took five years to validate.

-Interestingly, initial simulations carried out by the University of Edinburgh show that each Hydra head can process up to 1,000 transactions per second, with the potential for further optimisation in the future.
+Interestingly, initial simulations by the University of Edinburgh show that each Hydra head can process up to 1,000 transactions per second, with the potential for further optimization.
 As a result, the protocol could ultimately scale more than Visa’s payment network, revolutionizing the financial market significantly.

-Through the separation of accounting and computational layers (and the development of a multilayered blockchain), subsequent apps and smart contracts can also be developed with increased modularity.
-More specifically, developers can leverage Cardano to implement the more formal semantics of programming languages in a completely intuitive way, creating the potential for unique and highly-secure agreements across a wide range of applications.
+Through separating accounting and computational layers (and developing a multilayered blockchain), subsequent apps and smart contracts can also be developed with increased modularity.
+More specifically, developers can leverage Cardano to implement the more formal semantics of programming languages completely intuitively, creating the potential for unique and highly secure agreements across a wide range of applications.

-On a more fundamental level, Cardano is the first platform of its type to use peer-reviewed, open-source code, which boasts high levels of security and minimal observable weaknesses.
-In fact, the code has gone through a similar testing process to the one applied to aircraft protocols, creating a more advanced and robust blockchain in the process.
+On a more fundamental level, Cardano is the first platform to use peer-reviewed, open-source code, which boasts high levels of security and minimal observable weaknesses.
+The code has undergone a similar testing process to the one applied to aircraft protocols, creating a more advanced and robust blockchain.
 Cardano is also one of the largest blockchains to successfully use a proof-of-stake (POS) consensus mechanism, which is far less energy-intensive than the proof-of-work algorithm utilized by Bitcoin.
 By staking, you're depositing your Cardano funds to the stake pool started by validators.
 It helps the Cardano blockchain to verify transactions and produce new blocks.

-In terms of potential disadvantages, it’s fair to say that the demand for Cardano ADA remained relatively low towards the end of 2020.
-This is reflected by the asset’s price, which has never peaked higher than $1.041851 (in January 2018) and continues to hover around the $0.352161 mark as of February 2021.
-This may change as a growing number of Cardano projects are implemented, but for now, it’s definitely hindering the asset from the perspective of investors and adopters.
+Regarding potential disadvantages, it’s fair to say that the demand for Cardano ADA remained relatively low towards the end of 2020.
+This is reflected by the asset’s price, which has never peaked above $1.041851 (in January 2018) and continues to hover around the $0.352161 mark as of February 2021.
+This may change as a growing number of Cardano projects are implemented, but for now, it’s hindering the asset from the perspective of investors and adopters.

-The proposed introduction of a secure voting mechanism for token holders may also create challenges, particularly given the complexity of implemented blockchain features and how hard they can be to reverse.
-Under this type of transparent voting system, token holders would have a direct say in the future of blockchain and any proposed upgrades, regardless of their level investment in the marketplace or their knowledge of how it operates.
-These elements, coupled with the relative lack of Cardano features when compared to other crypto assets, are genuine disadvantages that may hold the ADA token back in a fast-evolving and complicated market.
+The proposed introduction of a secure voting mechanism for token holders may also create challenges, particularly given the complexity of implemented blockchain features and how hard they can reverse.
+Under this type of transparent voting system, token holders would have a direct say in the future of blockchain and any proposed upgrades, regardless of their level of investment in the marketplace or their knowledge of how it operates.
+These elements and the relative lack of Cardano features compared to other crypto assets are genuine disadvantages that may hold the ADA token back in a fast-evolving and complicated market.

 Key Perspectives and Takeaways

-The perceived lack of Cardano projects could well be about to change relatively soon, which is probably why the price outlook for the ADA token remains so bullish and has done ever since 2021 got underway.
+The perceived lack of Cardano projects is about to change relatively soon, which is probably why the price outlook for the Cardano (ADA) token remains so bullish and has been done ever since 2021 got underway.
 One of the most ambitious projects involves the launch of Cardano’s first stablecoin, which will be called AgeUSD.

-This asset, which is set to be rolled out on ADA’s blockchain by the end of Q3 2021, is the result of a large-scale collaboration between IOHK, Emurgo and Ergo and will be the first of its kind not to be pegged to a fiat currency.
-This type of endeavour undoubtedly highlights the immense potential of the Cardano network, which is capable of revolutionising the cryptocurrency space while also experiencing significant price growth over the course of the next 12 months.
+This asset, which is set to be rolled out on ADA’s blockchain by the end of Q3 2021, is the result of a large-scale collaboration between IOHK, Emurgo, and Ergo and will be the first of its kind not to be pegged to a fiat currency.
+This type of endeavor undoubtedly highlights the immense potential of the Cardano (ADA) network, which is capable of revolutionizing the cryptocurrency space while also experiencing significant price growth over the next 12 months.

-Given that January 2021 has also seen Cardano announce high-profile partnerships with IBM and PriceWaterhouseCoopers (the latter of which takes the form of a protocol that generate a new commercial strategy for the professional services network), the growing hype surrounding this third-generation network is more than justified as it continues to advance blockchain technology within mainstream commerce.
+Given that January 2021 has also seen Cardano announce high-profile partnerships with IBM and PriceWaterhouseCoopers (the latter of which takes the form of a protocol that generates a new commercial strategy for the professional services network), the growing hype surrounding this third-generation Cardano (ADA) network is more than justified as it continues to advance blockchain technology within mainstream commerce.

 How to Store and Manage ADA

-Despite its relatively modest price growth since the beginning of 2018, the ADA token continues to be widely traded across a number of different exchanges.
+Despite its relatively modest price growth since the beginning of 2018, the ADA token continues to be widely traded across several different exchanges.

-Now that the coin’s value is poised to soar on the back of innovative protocols and high-profile commercial partnerships, demand for ADA is likely to increase rapidly within a relatively short time.
+Now that the coin’s value is poised to soar on the back of innovative protocols and high-profile commercial partnerships, demand for ADA will likely increase rapidly within a relatively short time.
 You'll need a Cardano wallet to store your Cardano (ADA) assets.
 The crypto market provides dozens of different wallets, from hardware (physical devices) to hot wallets, where you can store multiple assets in one secure place.
-Cardano is supported by Atomic Wallet, enabling you to manage and exchange ADA tokens with complete anonymity and security in real-time.
-Not only this, but you’ll be able to manage your ADA coins alongside more than 300 alternative tokens, including Ethereum, XRP and Bitcoin.
+Cardano is supported by Atomic Cardano Wallet, enabling you to manage and swap ADA assets with complete anonymity and security in real time.
+Not only this, but you’ll be able to manage your ADA coins alongside more than 300 alternative tokens, including Ethereum, XRP, and Bitcoin.

-Interestingly, you can also ‘stake’ or delegate your various crypto assets to validators without incurring any fees at all.
+Interestingly, you can also ‘stake’ or delegate your crypto assets to validators without incurring fees.
 Additionally, there exists the potential to earn rewards directly from validators through this process, with Cardano’s ADA currently offering an expected annual ROI of up to 5%.

-There are numerous things that set Cardano apart from their rivals, from its peer-reviewed protocols and multilayer architecture to the use of open-source code to create more intuitive smart contracts.
-The immense scalability of the network also reflects its nature as a third-generation blockchain, as this tackles one of the main growing pains that has plagued platforms such as Bitcoin.
+Numerous things set Cardano apart from its rivals, from its peer-reviewed protocols and multilayer architecture to using open-source code to create more intuitive smart contracts.
+The immense scalability of the network also reflects its nature as a third-generation blockchain, as this tackles one of the main growing pains that have plagued platforms such as Bitcoin.